-- PocketSmith will treat bill category budgets as whole amounts that occur on the day the budget starts (or repeats)
+- PocketSmith will treat bill and scheduled income category budgets as whole amounts that occur on the day the budget starts (or repeats)

-- Repeating bill budgets are not evenly distributed over the budget period from the budget start date to the next repeat date
+- Repeating bill and scheduled income budgets are not evenly distributed over the budget period from the budget start date to the next repeat date

-- Repeating bill budgets are only included in calculations if the start or repeating date occurs within the current date range being viewed
+- Repeating bill and scheduled income budgets are only included in calculations if the start or repeating date occurs within the current date range being viewed

 Sally has a budget of $90 for one of her bill categories called ⚙ Insurance.
 She started this budget on November 1 and it is set to repeat every three months.
 Sally sets the budget summary date range to show from November 1 - November 14 and has ticked Apply this date range to the entire Budget page.